 Congratulations!
-If you've found yourself at this page it is likely that you are either planning to be married or have been asked to perform a wedding ceremony in the Germany.
-The information provided below will walk you through the steps one must follow to become a minister and perform a valid wedding ceremony in the Germany.
+If you've found yourself at this page it is likely that you are either planning to be married or have been asked to perform a wedding ceremony in Germany.
+The information provided below will walk you through the steps one must follow to become a minister and perform a valid wedding ceremony in Germany.

 1 How to Become an Ordained Minister in Germany

 If you haven't already, you should get ordained online with the Universal Life Church.
 Ordination is free and can be completed in just a matter of minutes.
 Thousands of legally valid marriages are performed by ULC ministers around the world every year.
 Begin the process by clicking the big blue button below!

 2 How to Officiate a Marriage in Germany

 Next, you should contact the office of your local marriage authority.
 Let them know that you are a minister who was ordained online with the Universal Life Church, and ask what they will require of you to officiate a legal marriage.

 3 License to Marry in Germany

 After you've contacted your marriage authority, you should visit our online store to purchase whatever documentation will be required.
 We typically advise ministers in Germany to get an Ordination Package.
 Please note that the Universal Life Church offers an international FedEx shipping option that will allow you to receive your ministerial products anywhere in Germany.
 Additionally, please attempt to leave at least 1 month between the date of the wedding ceremony and your order, to ensure that you receive all of your materials well in-advance of the big day.